onflow/cadence/docs/language.md

     ```

 - `keys: [K]`:
-  Returns an array of the keys in the dictionary.
+  Returns an array of the keys of type `K` in the dictionary.
 This does not
   modify the dictionary, just returns a copy of the keys as an array.
   If the dictionary is empty, this returns an empty array.